juvalen/mb-checker/README.md

 Tasks are divided between two scripts.

-There is one script that crawls all entries included in the bookmarks and queues requests to workers that grab URLs in parallel performing these four steps:
+There is one script that runs on-line and crawls all entries included in the bookmarks and queues requests to workers that grab URLs in parallel performing these four steps:

 - workers are created an listen to queue